-Flight all night will not only keep you awake, but it may also have to do with your back pain.
+Flying all night will not only keep you awake, but it may also have to do with your back pain richardson.
 If you throw and turn around trying to find a comfortable place, it is a sign that your mattress may not fit you.

 Does it sound like you are about to roll over from the edge of your bed?
 That is a sign that your mattress does not have good edge support.
 Lack of support on the edge may mean that your mattress structure deteriorates and causes your morning pain.

 Your mattress should not make you a human taco, but it is exactly how you would feel when you walked in and your mattress rolled up next to you.
 Not only can a sinking mattress not only keep your spine straight, but it can also prevent your movement at night, leading to pain when you wake up.

 Unlike a loose mattress that covers your entire body, a dignified mattress falls where you need more support – usually under your lower back.
 A backlash of the mattress can cause spinal discomfort, which can contribute to back pain.

 There is a difference between a supporting mattress and a heavier one.
 A very tight mattress pushes your spine into an unnatural position and creates pressure points.
 Your mattress should have something to keep your spine neutral.

 This may not surprise us, but sleeping on a mattress with lumps can make your back hurt.
 While turning your mattress on or adding a nice mattress topper may fix things in a short time, the lumps are a good sign that it’s time to upgrade the mattress.